spress/spress-import/README.md

 ## How to install?
 1. Go to `your-spress-site/` folder.
-2. Run `composer require spress/spress-import:@dev` (Composer tool is necessary).
+2. Run `composer require spress/spress-import:@dev`.
-3. When you run `spress` command, import commands will appears under `import` namespace.
+3. When you run `spress` command, import commands will be displayed under `import` namespace.

 ## How to use?
 See the concrete provider.